alexk-1998/spectral-analysis-tools/README.md

 Currently, band analytics are sent to stdout and may not be visible by the user.
 Analytics will be integrated into the GUI in the future.

 Screen-tearing may be present when scrolling the GUI table on Windows platforms, this is being investigated.

-The plot limits will not automatically update to ensure continuum-removed curves are in view, the user should click Set X Limits, X Ticks, and the same for Y to ensure the curves are in view.
-This will be updated in the future.